As your counsellor, during our time together, I will make every effort to:

-I am not just a supportive listener, my training and experience can facilitate greater awareness of yourself, your influences and how you are in the world.
+I am not just a supportive listener, my active involvement can facilitate greater awareness of yourself, your influences and how you are in the world.
 These insights can bring meaningful change.

-My role is to provide a protected, calm and non-judgemental space where you will feel increasingly able to:
+My role is to provide a protected, calm and non-judgemental space where the aim is to feel increasingly able to:

 Training, qualifications & experience